< Note: This page includes Horror, Thriller, and Psychodrama >

 Tony: London Serial Killer (2009) dir.
 Gerard Johnson

 w/ Peter Ferdinando, Frank Boyce

 Touted as the new Henry: Portrait of a Serial Killer (1986), Tony has much more in common with Dahmer—both Dahmer the gay serial killer and Dahmer the grim but stylish film by David Jacobson (2002).
-As Tony, a long-unemployed city misfit, Ferdinando dominates the screen by playing it meek.
+As Tony, a long-unemployed city misfit, Peter Ferdinando dominates the screen by playing it meek.
 I’ve never seen an actor embody naivete and malevolence so acutely.
-The score, by The The (the director’s brother Martin Johnson), is a major contributor to the film’s atmosphere.
-Subtle, sublime, and psychological, it’s The The’s first record in ten years.
+The score, by The The (the director’s brother Martin Johnson), is a major contributor to the film’s atmosphere; subtle, sublime, and psychological, it’s The The’s first record in ten years.
 Tony on DVD includes the original short film with its unforgettable final image.